 Detailed examination of the important periods, personalities, and theater structures in connection with this general field.
 271. Seminar: Functional Problems of Speech (3) Prerequisites: Speech Arts 173, 174 and 176, or consent of instructor.
 Theoretical consideration of etiologies and symptomatologies of speech disorders; principles of nonmedical therapy; survey of theory and experiments relating to functional speech disorders.
 272. Seminar: Organic Speech Disorders (3) Prerequisites: Speech Arts 172, 174 and 176, or consent of instructor.
-Survey of theories and experiments relating to organic speech disorders and their managements.
-280. Field Work in Clinical Practice in Speech Correction (2) Prerequisites: Speech Arts 174 and 176, or consent of instructor.
-Supervised work with representative advanced speech cases such as stuttering, aphasia, laryngectomies, etc. May be repeated for a maximum of four units, only two of which may be used for graduate credit toward an advanced degree.
+Survey of theories and experiments relating to organic speech disorders and their management.
+280A.
+Advanced Field Work in Clinical Practice in Speech Correction (2) Prerequisites: Speech Arts 174 and 176, or consent of instructor.
+Supervised work with representative advanced speech cases such as stuttering, aphasia, laryngectomies, etc. May be repeated for a maximum of four units, only two of which may be used for graduate credit on a master's degree.
+280B.
+Advanced Field Work in Clinical Practice in Hearing Problems (1 or 2) Prerequisites: Speech Arts 171, 177, and 178; or consent of instructor.
+Advanced casework in hearing evaluation, record keeping, research problems, and therapy (auditory training, lipreading, speech correction for hard of hearing or deaf, and language building).
+May be repeated to a maximum of four units, only two of which may be used for graduate credit on a master's degree.
 281. Seminar in Broadcasting (3) Reports and discussion involving research in some aspect or problem in radio and television broadcasting.
 This seminar analyzes procedure and trends in educational and commercial broadcasting.
 Two of the following seminar topics may be taken for a total of six units: A. Management Prerequisites: The equivalent of an undergraduate major in broadcasting, Speech Arts 181, and consent of instructor.
 B. Programming Prerequisites: The equivalent of an undergraduate major in broadcasting and Speech Arts 183, 184, and consent of instructor.
 C. Audience Measurement and Research Prerequisites: The equivalent of an undergraduate major in broadcasting, Political Science 122, Psychology 122, and consent of instructor.
 Prerequisites: The equivalent of an undergraduate major in broadcasting, Speech Arts 118A, 118B, 183, 184, English 195A, and consent of instructor.
 292. Methods in Research and Bibliography (3) The use of basic reference books, journals, pertinent bibliographies, and other methods of research in the various areas of speech and theater.
-293. Seminar: Greek and Roman Public Address (3) Prerequisites: Speech Arts 190 and 192A or 192B.
-294. Seminar: 18th Century British Public Address (3) Prerequisites: Speech Arts 190 and 192A or 192B.
-295. Seminar: American Public Address 1700-1900 (3) Prerequisites: Speech Arts 190 and 192A or 192B.
+293. Seminar: Greek and Roman Public Address (3) Prerequisites: Speech Arts 190 and 192A or 192B. - 294.
+Seminar: 18th Century British Public Address (3) Prerequisites: Speech Arts 190 and 192A or 192B. - 295.
+Seminar: American Public Address 1700-1900 (3) Prerequisites: Speech Arts 190 and 192A or 192B.
 297. Seminar: Contemporary American Public Address (3) Prerequisites: Speech Arts 190 and 192A or 192B.
 298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
 Individual study.
 Six units maximum credit.